 Ready to shop Kimber?

-Kimber had a few other guns at the range, but these three were by far the most popular.
 From their ultra-compact Micro .380 to their new 2K11 Target, Kimber offers a wide range of 1911 handguns.
-From small to big, simple to flashy, it’s hard to not find something you like.
+Small to big, simple to flashy, it’s hard not to find something you like.